 Data reported in the literature refers that there is an alarming increasing incidence of both oral and base tongue squamous cell carcinoma/tongue cancer.
 The prevalence of tongue cancer is presented with female gender predilection without the traditional risk factors of alcohol or tobacco use and in association with HPV infection.

 Is Tongue Cancer life-threatening?

 Yes, it is a disaster to be diagnosed with cancer, and it is a frightening experience.
 But as it is often mentioned that cancer, if can’t be cured, can be treated with a good prognosis and is referred to as a good outcome with an increased disease-free survival DFS rate.

-And the survival rate for the patient’s diagnosed with cancer is calculated from the time of diagnosis, while the oncologists use statistics to help determine treatment options and to predict the prognosis.
-Survival rate is also dependent on other factors, such as type of cancer, a person’s age, and the time period.
+The survival rate for the patients diagnosed with cancer is calculated from the time of diagnosis, while the oncologists use statistics to help determine treatment options and to predict the prognosis.
+The survival rate is also dependent on other factors, such as the type of cancer, a person’s age, and the time period.

 The management of tongue cancer in its advanced diagnosed stages is primarily surgical, in combination with radiation.
 And only radiation is opted for the cases with advanced disease, being poor surgical candidates, unresectable.